Zachary-Hwang/Dua-PSNet/README.md

 # Dua-PSNet
 by Feng Li, Zetao Huang, Lu Zhou, Yuyang Chen, Shiqing Tang, Pengchao Ding, Haixia Peng, Yimin Chu.

-The code for the "Improved Dual-Aggregation Polyp Segmentation Network Combining Pyramid Vision Transformer with FCN." is coming soon.
+The code for the "Improved Dual-Aggregation Polyp Segmentation Network Combining Pyramid Vision Transformer with FCN." is coming soon if paper is accepted.